Cleveland Clinic logo

 Advertisement

 All types of low estrogen, including estrone, can increase your risk of osteoporosis.
-In people who continue to experience fatigue, hot flashes or low sex drive after menopause, low estrone could be the cause.
+If you continue to experience fatigue, hot flashes or low sex drive after menopause, low estrone could be the cause.

-High estrone levels may increase the growth of breast cancer and uterine cancer.
+High estrone levels may increase tumor growth in breast cancer and endometrial cancer.

 What causes high estrone?